Announcing the AMS 2020 Living Legacy: Ana María García Blanco

 Ana María’s first introduction to Montessori was as a parent in 1994.
 She was quickly drawn toward Montessori’s emphasis on peace education, which would later become instrumental in her own Montessori journey.

-Upon earning her EdD in Education from Harvard University, Ana María returned to Puerto Rico to become principal of an elementary public school, Escuela Juan Ponce de León, which had been closed by the government three years before because low enrollment and academic achievements.
+Upon earning her EdD in Education from Harvard University, Ana María returned to Puerto Rico to become principal of an elementary public school, Escuela Juan Ponce de León, which had been closed by the government three years before because of low enrollment and academic achievements.
 The community resisted this closing and together with Ana Maria organized parents and brought their voices forward in protest of such deed; the community prevailed and the school was opened in 1990.
 Determined to change the school’s environment and inspired by Montessori’s emphasis on peace education, she and her faculty transformed it into the first public Montessori school in Puerto Rico.

 Over the years, Escuela Juan Ponce de León has evolved into a safe haven for the entire community.
 With assistance from 2 AMS-affiliated teacher education programs, CMTE/NY and CMStep, Ana María converted the entire school into a Montessori program serving toddlers to middle school students.
 Today, Escuela Juan Ponce de León is a model Montessori school.
 It is a place where students excel, parents are involved, and where the surrounding community has become an island of peace—united by her school.